JeremyTCD/DevOps.ContDeployer/ReadMe.md

+**Work in progress**.
+This project is incomplete.
+At present, this readme isn't fully coherent.
+*****
 # PipelinesCE
-PipelinesCE (continuous everything) is a tool for automating builds, integration and deployment.
+PipelinesCE (continuous everything) is a tool for automating building, integrating and deploying.
 It is designed to minimize cognitive overhead for C# developers.

 ## Goals
 ### Low cognitive overhead